-At this time of the year when everyone is going back to school or university, we thought it would be a good time to tackle the question of PPL(H) Vs University.
+At this time of the year when everyone is getting their exam results and wondering what to do next, we thought it would be a good time to tackle the question of PPL(H) Vs University.

 If you’re about to finish Sixth Form this year then you could be reaching a defining moment – apply for a degree course with many others or choose something a bit different?

 Personally, at 18, with all my friends fired up to attend Uni I really felt that I should follow suit and choose a degree to study.
 I was all set, course picked, but I didn’t get the right grades.
 I chose to wait and reapply but I never got round to it because I had started to fly in between!